KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Exp_BOD_OM_Analysis.md

 Modified:

+* 4 June 2015 - KF - calculated the amount of OM in the BOD bottles

+* 5 June 2015 - KF -

 ## Purpose

 This code complies and analyzes all of the data on the amount of organic matter in the BOD bottles in the CPOM Flux Experiment.